 A third of people with diabetes go on to have serious kidney problems.
 This is because high blood sugars and high blood pressure damage the blood vessels in the kidneys, stopping them from working properly.

 You might not notice anything’s wrong with your kidneys.
-That’s why it’s so important you get your yearly kidney check – so your healthcare team can spot any changes in time to treat it.
+That’s why it’s so important you get your kidney check – so your healthcare team can spot any changes in time to treat it.

 You can keep your kidneys healthy by following your other essential healthcare checks, like knowing your safe HbA1c level, keeping your blood pressure in check and knowing your cholesterol.